2010 Oakland Athletics season: Game log

-Dallas Braden's Perfect Game
+Dallas Braden's perfect game

-On Mother's Day, Braden pitches the 19th perfect game in major league history against the MLB best team, the Tampa Bay Rays, who for the second time in less than a year were on the wrong side.
+On Mother's Day, Braden pitches the 19th perfect game in major league history against the MLB's best team, the Tampa Bay Rays, who for the second time in less than a year were on the wrong side.
 The Rays less than two weeks before had hit Braden up for four runs on eight hits over just four innings.
 May 9 was the second perfect game in the Athletics' Oakland tenure, coming 42 years and 1 day after Catfish Hunter's game and first no-hitter by an Athletics pitcher since Dave Stewart's on June 29, 1990.
 Braden's batterymate was Landon Powell, who was drafted the same year as Braden and had caught him in all levels of pro ball.
 In the top of fifth, Evan Longoria broke an unwritten rule by attempting to break up the perfect game with a bunt, but rolled foul and ended up striking out.
 All 12,228 fans weren't too thrilled to see Tampa's best hitter try to lay down a bunt, as Manager Joe Maddon said, "to get things going."
 Powell said that he started getting nervous around the sixth inning and was more excited about going back to behind the plate than hitting.
 He finished throwing 109 pitches with six strikeouts, which is tied for third fewest.